vinkaga/learn-node/slides/slides.md

 ---
 template: inverse

-# 5. A Microservice
+# 5. To Do Service
-Code, Document, Test, Code-coverage
+A trivial service built with rigor and best practices .center-column[
+- Overview
+- Components
+- Documentation
+- Coverage
+- Testing Critical Areas
+]
 ---
 .left-column[
-  ## 5. Microservice
+  ## 5. To Do Service
+  ### Overview
   #### Goals
 ]
 .right-column[